dyHub/GoMoku/README.md

 ## purpose ##
 This project is a modified version of the classic game "GoMoku"

-It takes a prewriting online code and adding more specific features
+It takes a prewriting online code and adds more specific features
 ## responsibilities ##
 * Add comments
 * Define variables